Poet: Western poets

 Italians like Dante Aligheri, Giovanni Boccaccio and Petrarch's works in a pharmacist's guild and William Shakespeare's work in the theater.

 In the Romantic period and onwards, many poets were independent writers who made their living through their work, often supplemented by income from other occupations or from family.
 This included poets such as William Wordsworth and Robert Burns.

 Poets such as Virgil in the Aeneid and John Milton in Paradise Lost invoked the aid of a Muse.

+Poet laureate

+A Poet laureate is a poet officially appointed by a government or conferring institution, typically expected to compose poems for special events and occasions.
+Albertino Mussato of Padua and Francesco Petrarca (Petrarch) of Arezzo were the first to be crowned poets laureate after the classical age, respectively in 1315 and 1342.
+In Britain, the term dates from the appointment of Bernard André by Henry VII of England.
+The royal office of Poet Laureate in England dates from the appointment of John Dryden in 1668.